Supreme Court permits Texas police to arrest those who illegally cross border | Gephardt Daily

 Justice Samuel Alito had issued the block as the high court considered an appeal from the Biden administration, which has argued state Senate Bill 4 is unconstitutional because it interferes with federal immigration laws.

 The legal case is far from over.
-The case remains pending before in the U.S. 5th Circuit Court of Appeals.
+The case remains pending before the U.S. 5th Circuit Court of Appeals.
 Eventually, it has to be resolved in a federal court in Austin, where the lawsuits were originally filed.

 In February, U.S. District Judge David Ezra in Austin blocked SB 4, saying the law “threatens the fundamental notion that the United States must regulate immigration with one voice.”
 Texas Attorney General Ken Paxton‘s office immediately appealed the ruling to the U.S. 5th Circuit Court of Appeals, which reversed Ezra’s ruling.